CipherSechs/HowTo/README.md

 <br/>
 <br/>

-## DESCRIPTION
+## Description - 3x11
-There is a grid of 3 rows of 11(3x11) columns.
-There are 6 of these grids on the CipherTag™/CipherSechs™ 6 Word Plates.
+There is a grid of 3 rows of 11(ergo 3x11) columns.
+There are 6 of these grids on the CipherTag™ and 12 girds on theCipherSechs™ 12 Word Plates.
 These are used to permanently mark your seed phrase using the process below.
 To mark the seeds you can use a manual or an automatic center punch.

 ###### CipherTag 3x11